How to darn a hole

 Patching and mending expert Tom of Holland shows you how to fix a small hole in your knitting using a traditional stocking darn.

-Don’t throw away that moth-eaten baby cardigan or holey pair of socks – mend them!
-Whether you’re a beginner knitter or an expert, basic repair skills are incredibly useful to have, and they’re easier to learn than you might think.
+Don't throw away that moth-eaten baby cardigan or holey pair of socks – mend them!
+Whether you're a beginner knitter or an expert, basic repair skills are incredibly useful to have, and learning how to darn a hole is easier than you might think.

-In this tutorial Tom shows you how to do a traditional stocking darn, which is suitable for small holes and thinning areas around them.
+In this tutorial Tom shows you how to darn a hole using a traditional stocking darn, which is suitable for small holes and thinning areas around them.

 You will need: